-- 1. making available to the teacher candidate informational material that has been sent to the college by the director of the congregation to which the student has been assigned. - 2. discussing the general policies, rules, and regulations of the student teaching program. - 3. making available to the cooperating teacher the Personal Information Form which the teacher candidate has completed.
+- 1. discussing the general policies, rules, and regulations of the student teaching program. - 2. making available to the cooperating teacher the Personal Information Form which the teacher candidate has completed.

 At the MLC Early Childhood Learning Center

 The director and other teaching personnel assist in orientation by